agriculturegovau/awe-ts-bindings/readme.md

+##Developing these bindings
-To run this, copy .env.example to .env.
+To update this, copy .env.example to .env.

 Then run
 ```sh